 Although IDEX cannot steal user funds or conduct trades without authorisation, the order of events is determined centrally by IDEX.
 IDEX could fail to execute an order in a timely manner as well as front run orders or fail to execute an order cancellation in a timely manner.
 Therefore, while users are protected from some risks common in centralised exchanges, in practise they are still exposed to many of the risks most often talked about with respect to typical centralised exchanges.
 However, we still consider IDEX type platforms to potentially be a significant improvement compared to the fully centralised alternatives.
 IDEX also has other limitations such as one can only trade Ethereum-based assets and the platform is eventually constrained by Ethereum network capacity.

 Of course atomic swaps and an IDEX type platform could work with US dollars if there is a working distributed U.S. dollar stablecoin.
+However, a distributed stablecoin may require a distributed exchange, to provide the price feed.
 This illustrates how the two holy grails, distributed stablecoins and distributed exchanges, are interrelated.
 In a catch-22 type situation, each can only function robustly if the other exists.

 Without a distributed stablecoin, in our view, when trading fiat currency for cryptocurrency through distributed systems, the use of call options could be inevitable.
 Bisq is potentially a useful distributed onramp into the cryptocurrency ecosystem; however, rather than trying to solve the call option problem, perhaps Bisq should embrace it.
 Maybe an effective onramp into the cryptocurrency ecosystem could be via American-style call options.
 While this mechanism may not be simple, it may be the only way to structure a robust censorship-resistant way in.